-Continued neglect could wind up killing the plant.
-Do your best to check the jade plant every so often to see if it needs more water.
+Continued neglect could wind up killing it.
+Do your best to check the plant every so often to see if it needs more water.

 7 – Keeping the Plant in a Pot That’s Too Small

 Jade plants will grow until they reach a certain point.
-When the jade plant doesn’t have any room to keep spreading its roots, it’s going to stop growing.
+When they don’t have any room to keep spreading their roots, they’re going to stop growing.

 The plant could be root-bound right now.
 This means that the roots are stuck in a ball due to being placed in a pot that’s too small.

 You should put the plant in a pot that is the right size.
 Take the time to untangle the root ball gently when you do this.

 If you repot the plant, it should start growing again so long as you care for it properly.
 Remember to water the plant after repotting it because this will help to settle the potting mix.